sabio-engineering/cookbook-dvelp/guides/code-style/templates/specs/requests.md

 Request specs provide a thin wrapper around integration specs and are aimed at improving behavioural driven testing.
-By focusing on the inputs (inbound request) and outputs (end result), we can decouple the behviour of the application from our implementation.
+By focusing on the inputs (inbound request) and outputs (end result), we can decouple the behaviour of the application from our implementation.

 It is advised to stub as little as possible when writing your specs in order to